-If you pay life insurance premiums, there are some key questions that may run through your mind: “Am I getting a fair deal?
-Does the price I’m being charged make sense given the payout my family would receive?”
+If you pay life insurance premiums, some key questions may run through your mind: “Am I getting a fair deal?
+Does the price I’m being charged make sense given the payout my family would receive?"

 Well, we hate to break it to you, but the short answer is “no." When you break down the likelihood of when you’ll die, life insurance isn’t a great deal and you’re probably overpaying for coverage.

 Life insurance may not seem like it has much in common with casino games or sports betting.
 But there’s a key similarity between the industry and its more entertaining counterparts.
 Just like how a casino sets payouts for its games or a bookie sets odds for sports bets, insurance companies calculate the probability of the event they’re covering (in this case, a person’s death) and price the coverage accordingly.
 But here’s the kicker: an insurance company has to add a significant margin to this price to cover the “cost of doing business."

 Let’s use the example of a sports bookie to see how this works.